13 hard-earned lessons from running group programs (that’ll save you time, money, and burnout)

 None of these lessons came from reading a book or taking a course.
 They came from doing the thing, messing it up, adjusting, and doing it again.

-If you’re in the messy middle right now, and you’re feeling wobbly about your group program, or trying to figure out how to create a more sustainable model — you’re not alone.
+If you’re in the messy middle right now, and you’re feeling wobbly about your group program, or trying to figure out how to create a more sustainable model — welcome to the arena.

 Check out my free workshop series where I share the core strategies I teach inside Amplify.